aligneddev/JQueryToAurelia/README.md

 ES6 struggles:
  1. tsconfig.json target to es6 to get the whatwg-fetch d.ts to compile, but then "Uncaught SyntaxError: Unexpected token export" from export default App;
- 2. I walked away from fetch
+ 1. I walked away from fetch
+ 1. ended up using requirejs instead of es6 modules.

+Wanted to use:
+use fetch, es6 module, and es6 promises.

+I don't recommend the tsWithKo module requireJs approach.
+Unless I changed it from require and didn't update this README.md